taihen/taihen.github.io/content/posts/uptime.md

 date: 2014-06-02T22:36:36+01:00
 draft: true
 tags: ["uptime", "sysadmin", "server", "networking", "security"]
+lastmod: 2023-10-10T00:00:00+01:00
 ---

 ### The 2,487-Day Flex

 In the early 2000s, sysadmins wore server uptimes like badges of honor.
 I once met a colleague who told me about some RHEL 5 box that ran for **2,487 days** without a reboot.

 This wasn’t uncommon.
 Teams would gather around terminals like campfires:
-- “Found a Windows 2000 server that went **five years** without a reboot—still chugging like a diesel engine!”

 - "After running uninterrupted for 3737 days, this humble Sun 280R server running Solaris 9 was shut down.
 At the time of making the video it was idle, the last service it had was removed sometime last year.
 [A tribute video](https://www.youtube.com/watch?v=fAUvfqLEWuA) was made with some feelings about Sun, Solaris, the walk to the data center and freeing a machine from internet-slavery."
 <!--more-->